Skip to main content

 Child health clinics are run by health visitors and GPs.
 They offer regular baby health and development reviews and vaccinations.

-You can also talk about any problems to do with your child, but if your child is ill and likely to need treatment, see your GP.
+You can also talk about any problems to do with your child, but if your child is ill, contact your GP.

 Some child health clinics also run parent and baby, breastfeeding, and peer support groups.